-- the part of the Directors' Remuneration Report to be audited has been properly prepared in accordance with the Companies Act 2006; - the information given in the Strategic Report and the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the information given in the Report of the Audit Committee set out on page 28 with respect to internal control and risk management systems in relation to financial reporting processes and about share capital structures is consistent with the financial statements.
+- the part of the Directors' Remuneration Report to be audited has been properly prepared in accordance with the Companies Act 2006; and - based on the work undertaken in the course of the audit: - the information given in the Strategic Report and the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements - based on the work undertaken in the course of the audit, the information given in the Corporate Governance Statement set out on pages 26 and 27 of annual report with respect to internal control and risk management systems in relation to financial reporting processes and about share capital structures and in compliance with rules 7.2.5 and 7.2.6 of the Disclosure Guidance and Transparency Rules sourcebook made by the Financial Conduct Authority: - is consistent with the financial statements; and - has been prepared in accordance with applicable legal requirement; - based on the work undertaken rules 7.2.2, 7.2.3 and 7.2.7 in the Disclosure Guidance and Transparency Rules sourcebook made by the Financial Conduct Authority (with respect to the Parent company's corporate governance code and practices about its administrative, management and supervisory bodies and their committees) have been complied with if applicable.